Shankari02/Rotary_Inverted_Pendulum_using_LQR/README.md

 * Embedded C

 ### List of Hardware Used
-* NEMA-17 Stepper Motor
-* Motor Driver
+In our project, the following key components play crucial roles:

+1. **NEMA-17 Stepper Motor**: This motor provides control over the rotational movement, making it an integral part of the system for controlling the pendulum's motion.

+2. **Motor Driver**: The motor driver serves as the intermediary between the microcontroller and the stepper motor, enabling the translation of control signals into precise motor movements.

-* Rotary Encoder (used for measuring the deviation of the pendulum rod from the initial position)
+3. **Rotary Encoder**: The rotary encoder is used for measuring and monitoring the deviation of the pendulum rod from its initial position, providing feedback to the control system.

-* Custom designed pendulum rod, horizontal rod and base plate
+4. **Custom Designed Pendulum Rod, Horizontal Rod, and Base Plate**: These custom-designed components form the physical structure of our system, and their design impacts the system's mechanical stability and performance.

+These components collectively create a system that allows for precise control and measurement of the inverted pendulum, enabling us to implement and test various control strategies effectively.

 ## Modelling the system in MATLAB

-A **simulation** is the imitation of the operation of a real-world process or system over time.
-Simulation represents the evolution of the model over time.
+A **simulation** is a method of replicating the behavior of a real-world process or system across a span of time.
+It involves creating a model that evolves and represents the dynamic changes in the real system over time.

-We consider any system to be of the form
+In the context of control systems, we often describe a system using the differential equation:

-_ẋ_ = Ax + Bu
+$$ẋ = Ax + Bu$$

-where x is the state vector and u is the external input provided.
-In an ideal system, we do not provide any external input u.
+Here, 'x' is the state vector, and 'u' represents an external input to the system.
+In an ideal system, there may be no external input (u = 0).

+To control a system using the Linear Quadratic Regulator (LQR) approach, we calculate the external input as follows:

+$$u = -Kx$$

-For a system to be controlled using LQR, the external input is given by $$u = -Kx$$ This minimises the cost function of LQR and helps in stabilising the system.
+Where 'K' is a control gain matrix that is derived using the LQR method.
+This input minimizes the cost function associated with LQR and plays a vital role in stabilizing the system, ensuring it behaves as desired.

 ## Implementation of Inverted Pendulum in Hardware